 - Usually the partner that earns less income

-- Not able to make contributions to the account
+- Typically* not able to make contributions to the account

 - Able to make withdrawals from the account